iamarkadyt/aacli/DEVOPS.md

 To enable MFA, every user creates and attaches an MFA device to their IAM user in HUB account in AWS web console.

-In addition, this CLI offers an option to encrypt HUB account credentials on disk with a custom passphrase chosen by the user.
+In addition, this CLI requires encryption of all credential-holding files on disk with a custom passphrase chosen by the user.

 # Example IAM policies